You and Your CourseOpportunities

 - Subject Outline Guide and Template

 Asynchronous communication involves a time delay in the transmission of information between two or more contributors.
-Contributors do not always immediately receive or respond to shared information.
-Common methods used for asynchronous communication in online learning include discussion forums and e-mail communications.
+Contributors do not need to immediately receive or respond to shared information.

-- Social media tools allow educators to share their interests and thoughts with a smaller group with common interests.
+- Social media - which allows educators to share their interests and thoughts with a smaller group with common interests.
 These tools can connect students with the community, professional development opportunities and future employers.

-- Discussion boards can contribute to the development of students’ critical thinking and writing skills.
+- Discussion board forums - can contribute to the development of students’ critical thinking and writing skills.
 Choose a manageable topic with clear scope and boundaries, and demonstrate that you are present so students remain focused.

 A tool for students to create subject notes or reflective journal entries that need only be set up once for the whole class and can be kept private between the subject lecturer and individual students.

-The Discussion board is a time and location independent communications tool that can be used to facilitate a text-based exchange of ideas within a Subject or Community site.
+The Discussion board is a time and location independent communications tool that can be used to facilitate a text-based exchange of ideas within a Subject or Organisation site.

 Email can be sent to members of a subject or community via the Email tool.
 This tool facilitates selective communication with various combinations of student and staff users based on their role or group membership in the subject or community.